-The Premium Payment Terms applied to each Declaration off the Lineslip.
+The Premium Payment Terms applied to each Declaration off the Line slip.
 This must include any Premium Payment Warranties or Conditions.
 N.B. if there are no premium payment terms then this can be shown as ‘Not Applicable’ or ‘None’.

-Premium Bordereaux Interval
+Premium Bordereaux Interval - Conditional:

-Conditional:

-Required for Bulking Lineslips only.
+Required for Bulking Line slips only.

-This heading only applies to Bulking Lineslips where bulk premium settlements are to be made to Insurers via a premium bordereau.
+This heading only applies to Bulking Line slips where bulk premium settlements are to be made to insurers via a premium bordereau.
 This shows how often such bordereau(x) are to be settled. e.g. monthly.
-Premium Payment Warranties or Conditions should not be applied to declarations off Bulking Lineslips.
+Premium Payment Warranties or Conditions should not be applied to declarations off Bulking Line slips.

-Tax(es) Payable by the Insured and Administered by Insurer(s) for each Insurance Bound
+Tax(es) Payable by the Insured and Administered by Insurer(s) for each Insurance Bound - Mandatory:

-Mandatory:

-Any premium taxes and charges payable by the insured in addition to the premium stated above, which are collected and/or administered by Insurers for each insurance bound e.g. 5% UK Insurance Premium Tax.
-Any premium taxes and charges payable by Insurers should be shown in the Fiscal and Regulatory section under the heading “Tax Payable by Insurer(s)”.
+This section should identify any premium taxes and charges that are payable by the insured, in addition to the premium, and which are administered by insurers or their agent.
+Examples include many European Insurance Premium Taxes and stamp duties.
+Where it can be confirmed that no taxes apply state “none applicable.”
+For Lloyd’s this information may be obtained by viewing Crystal (Lloyd’s global trading information source – available at www.lloyds.com )

+N.B.
+For all Taxation headings the term “Payable by” refers to the party bearing the economic cost of the tax; the term “Administered by” refers to the party responsible for settling the tax with the relevant taxation authorities (directly, or via or their agent).
+This guidance does not confer tax liabilities on any party that would not otherwise exist in law.

-Profit Commission
+Profit Commission - Mandatory:

-Mandatory:

-Details of any contingent or profit commission that may apply to the Lineslip.
+Details of any contingent or profit commission that may apply to the Line slip.
 An agreed formula for calculating profit commission must be attached.

-Cancellation Notice of the Lineslip
+Cancellation Notice of the Line slip - Mandatory:

-Mandatory:

-The number of days notice that the Broker or the Insurer(s) must give in order for the Lineslip to be cancelled.
+The number of days notice that the broker or the insurer(s) must give in order for the Line slip to be cancelled.

-Recording, Transmitting and Storing Information
+Recording, Transmitting and Storing Information - Optional:

-Optional:

-Details for procedures for storage of data, documents and other information in relation to the Data Protection Act (1998).
+Details for procedures for storage of data, documents and other information in relation to the Data Protection Act and any other relevant legislation.

-Insurer Contract Documentation for each Insurance Bound
+Insurer Contract Documentation for each Insurance Bound - Mandatory:

-Mandatory:

-This heading has been moved from the Subscription Agreement section and renamed (previously Document Production) to clarify that it is now intended to describe the Insurer contract documentation to be produced, and who produces it.
+This heading is used to describe the insurer contract documentation to be produced for each insurance bound, and who produces it.

-For each insurance bound the options for Insurer contract documentation are:
+For each insurance bound the options for insurer contract documentation are:

-A copy of the contract document; or
+A Market Reform Contract;

-An insurance policy
+An insurance policy; or

+As agreed by the agreement parties for each insurance bound

 Where a copy of the contract document is being used then the sections that must always be retained in full are Risk Details, Information & Security Details.
 A schedule of signed lines may be added by the broker.

+The insurer must sign the document (physically or electronically) to make it insurer approved and it must have as a structure minimum details expected of contract documentation.
 If there are any changes to the authorised section(s) it becomes a Broker Insurance Document (BID).
 By agreement with insurers, some sections of the MRC (Subscription Agreement, Fiscal and Regulatory, Broker Remuneration & Deductions) can be removed and it can remain insurer authorised.

 Where a foreign language wording is required, this will typically require a policy to be produced.
 Similarly there may be jurisdictions in which a formal policy is a specific requirement.

-The Broker may continue to evidence cover to the client by means of a Broker Insurance Document (BID), however no reference to a BID should appear in the Market Reform Contract Lineslip or in any declarations or off-slips in accordance with the Open Market guidance and the document itself should not be represented as insurer authorised.
+The broker may continue to evidence cover to the client by means of a Broker Insurance Document (BID), however no reference to a BID should appear in the Market Reform Contract Line slip or in any declarations or off-slips in accordance with the Open Market guidance and the document itself should not be represented as insurer authorised.